tedlc/AISTATS23/README.md

-This repo is following the article "Domain Adaptation with Coupled Subspaces"
+This repo is following the article "On Deep Multi-view Representation Learning"